-Dr Jorgensen’s research interests are in applied social psychology and he has conducted research in a number of public policy areas including energy efficiency, water conservation, stormwater management, the management of coarse woody habitat in recreational lakes, the public’s trust and acceptance of urban drinking water systems, ‘sense of place’ theory and measurement, biosecurity and invasive species control, improving the use of research in policy and procedural fairness in the non-market valuation of ecosystem services and public good.
+His research interests lie in the areas of applied social psychology and he has conducted research in a number of public policy areas including energy efficiency, water conservation, stormwater management, the management of coarse woody habitat in recreational lakes, the public’s trust and acceptance of urban drinking water systems, ‘sense of place’ theory and measurement, biosecurity and invasive species control, improving the use of research in policy in the non-market valuation of ecosystem services and public good.

-Dr Jorgensen has published a considerable number of articles appearing in psychology, economics, geography, ecology and engineering journals.
-He has been invited to present his research at Cambridge University, the Tinbergen Institute as well as public and private sector organisations around Australia.
+Brad has published a considerable number of articles appearing in psychology, economics, geography, ecology and engineering journals and he has been invited to present his research at Cambridge University, the Tinbergen Institute as well as public and private sector organisations around Australia.

-He has received funding from the ARC and from a range of other agencies and has consulted for federal, local and state government organisations.
+He has received funding from the Australian Research Council and from a range of other agencies and consulted for federal, local and state government organisations.

-Dr Jorgensen is also a recipient of the Regional Studies Association Editors’ Choice for best referee.
-He is currently the Chief Examiner for “Understanding human behaviour to influence change” in the Master of Environment and Sustainability.
+Brad is currently the Chief Examiner for “Understanding human behaviour to influence change” in Monash University’s Master of Environment and Sustainability.